INVIGORATE: Interactive Visual Grounding and Grasping in Clutter: INVIGORATE POMDP

-After the robot asks a question, it receives an answer $\ans$ from the human, which is the linguistic observation in \invigorate.
-Each linguistic observation is an unrestricted natural language expression including a response phrase $\ansr$ (e.g. ``Yes" or ``No") that may be followed by an additional description $\ansd$ (e.g. ``No, the left one").
-To reduce the computation cost of POMDP planning, during the forward search, we use a simplified observation model that effectively ignores the additional description.
+After the robot asks a question $\qaction_t$, it receives an answer from the human, which is the textual observation \bluetxt{$\obs^l_t=\ans$}.
+Each textual observation is an unrestricted natural language expression including a response phrase $\ansr$ (e.g. ``Yes" or ``No") that may be followed by an additional description $\ansd$ (e.g. ``No, the left one"). \bluetxt{We assume that the textual observation model is orthogonal to the OBR state $\rstate$.} To reduce the computation cost of POMDP planning, during the forward search, we use a simplified observation model over $\ansr$ that effectively ignores the additional description:

 where $\ansr$ belongs to either positive phrases $\resp=$\{``Yes'', ``Yeah'', ``Yep'', ``Sure''\} or negative phrases $\resn=$\{``No'', ``Nope''\}.
-During the belief update, we handle $\ansr$ according to Eqn.~\ref{eq5}, but merge $\ansd$ into $\expr$ which will be used for visual grounding in subsequent steps.
+During the belief update, we handle $\ansr$ according to \eqref{eq5}, but merge $\ansd$ into $\expr$ which will be used for visual grounding in subsequent steps.

-We assume that the human is trustful, and once the human confirms a target, the robot needs not consider other objects anymore.
+We assume that the human is truthful.
+Once the human confirms a target, the robot needs not consider other objects anymore.
 Under this assumption, the factorized observation model for asking questions is shown in \tabref{table:obsquestion}. $\epsilon$ is a small positive constant, and in practice, it is set to 0.01.
 Intuitively, a positive answer for object $i$ makes object $i$ the only target while a negative answer eliminates object $i$ as a target but does not affect the belief of other objects.